 While directly addressing the bandwidth issue that makes targeted SMS attacks possible, the DRP technique lacks granularity to separate incoming voice and SMS requests.
 WRED, on the other hand, provides such traffic classification but is unable to react to attacks originating from trusted sources.
-To illustrate the benefits of layering these techniques, we increase the volume of legitimate traffic to 2 msgs/sec, with 90% of that traffic being medium priority and the remaining 10% split equally between high and low priority flows.
+To illustrate the benefits of layering these techniques, we increase the volume of legitimate traffic to 2 msgs/sector/sec, with 90% of that traffic being medium priority and the remaining 10% split equally between high and low priority flows.
 Such an increase would be representative of the elevated volumes of messages sent from crowded events such as concerts or public celebrations such as New Year's Eve gatherings.
-Figure 17 shows the result of the combination of the two techniques during an attack.
+Figure 21 shows the result of the combination of the two techniques during an attack.
 Because of the naturally increased volume of legitimate traffic, subscriber-to-subscriber traffic experiences approximately 5% blocking in a sector only implementing WRED.
 As DRP activates and adds additional SDCCHs, only the attack traffic is dropped.
+Such a technique may be especially valuable during an emergency, as additional bandwidth can be provisioned to clients less likely to be malicious.

 Another potentially beneficial combination is SRP and DRP.
 Given high volumes of voice traffic, a provider may not be able to repurpose enough SDCCHs to eliminate the effects of a targeted text messaging attack.
 Instead, a subset of the total channels could be reserved for voice requests.
 In so doing, voice blocking due to targeted text messaging attacks could be eliminated.
 All additional channels could be added to reduce blocking for text messages.
+Figure 22 illustrates an attack scenario in which two TCHs are reclaimed for use as SDCCHs, with 18 of 24 total SDCCHs made available to SMS.
+Note both the elimination of call blocking and the gradual reduction of blocking rates for text messages.